Not sure about your Myers Briggs personality type yet?

 Authenticity and integrity: INFPs place a high value on authenticity and honesty, striving to live in accordance with their deeply held values.

-Weaknesses of the INFP
+F. Weaknesses of the INFP

 -